...

 My 3 backups rule:

-• A version you can deliver in half the time
+• and a version you can deliver in half the time.

 9. Use Stories and Examples That Stick